hzoo/tppstats/README.md

 - run `npm run lint` to check jshint/jscs
 - run `grunt build` (at the moment the `dist/` folder is commited)

-TODO
-- refactor everything
-- update grunt/use something else
-- update socket.io, other packages
-- babel: use generators
-- remove `dist/` and be able to deploy

 [Dependency Status]: https://img.shields.io/david/hzoo/tppstats.svg?style=flat-square